TNO-ropt/ropt-everest/docs/usage/running.md

 function.
 We then execute the `everest` class method, passing the path to the corresponding configuration file, which we construct dynamically by replacing the `.py` suffix of the current file (`__file__`) with `.yml`.

+**Note: Running on a HPC cluster**

+The standard Everest command interface runs the optimization as a separate server process.
+If Everest is configured for an HPC cluster, this server process, which manages the optimization, is submitted to and executes on the cluster.

+In contrast, the direct execution method (`EverestPlan.everest`) runs the optimization within the current Python process.
+Consequently, the optimization executes on the machine where your script is run (e.g., a login node or your local machine), *not* automatically on an HPC cluster compute node.
+This is true even if Everest is configured to use the cluster for other tasks, such as forward model evaluations.

+Importantly, regardless of how the optimization process itself is launched (standard CLI or direct execution), forward model evaluations managed by Everest will still be submitted to the HPC cluster if Everest is configured to do so.

+If you intend for the main optimization process (when using direct execution via `EverestPlan.everest`) to also run on an HPC cluster, you must explicitly submit your Python script to the cluster.
+This is done using standard cluster job submission procedures, such as creating a batch script for schedulers like SLURM or PBS.